arvvvs/No-Pants-University/README.md

 * There will be a Questions.md that notes noteable questions asked on stream or I ask myself.
 * If I don't know an answer to a question, I'll research it and comeback on the next stream to answer it and it will be noted in the file.
 * There might be a Gitbook ([Gitbook](https://www.gitbook.com/)) where I will put written notes on.
+* There might be slides or something along that sort.
 * Recorded videos might be put on Vimeo/YouTube

 *Open to suggestions.*